Ch0pin/uncrackable/README.md

 # Submitting a flag

-Submition: DM me at @ch0pin and I'll add your name to here
+Submition: DM me at @ch0pin and I'll add your name to the Hall Of Fame

 # Submitting a Challenge

-Clone -> PR
+Make sure you have something really good there and then just Clone -> PR

 ### Respect the others and don't post spoilers !!